 PROTECT BIGHORN WINTER HABITAT

 A south‐facing hillside in the east end of the Vail Valley has long served as critical winter habitat for a herd of bighorn sheep that travel there and back into the Eagles Nest Wilderness.
 Sometimes called Booth Heights, the land is located north of the East Vail Exit off I‐70.
 Vail Resorts’ plans to develop high-density housing on the bighorn’s habitat directly threatens this vital winter habitat.

-Email and call Vail Resorts (firstname.lastname@example.org; phone (970) 754‐0005) and urge them to resume discussions with the Town regarding the land exchange.
-In your communication, note the importance of the site for the bighorn sheep, as well as Vail Resorts’ own stated policy that it is a good steward of the environment.
+Message and call Vail Resorts (firstname.lastname@example.org; phone (970) 754‐0005) and urge them to resume discussions with the Town for the land exchange.
+In your communication, note the importance of the site for the bighorns, as well as Vail Resorts’ own stated policy (Epic Promise) to be a good steward of the environment.